cyb3rmik3/PGPKey/README.md

-# Email-PGPKey
+# PGPKey
 Interested in sending something confidential?
-You may drop me a line at michalis -at- michalos.net using this PGP key.
+You may drop me a line at michalis -at- michalos.net using this PGP key or ancrypt any file and forward it.

 ### PGP Key